Sichii/Chaos-Server/docs/articles/BulletinBoards.md

 ### How do I use them?

-MailBoxes are made accessibly through the [MailStore](<xref:Chaos.Services.Storage.MailStore>), which is an implementation of [IStore\<T\>](<xref:Chaos.Storage.Abstractions.IStore`1>).
+MailBoxes are made accessible through the [MailStore](<xref:Chaos.Services.Storage.MailStore>), which is an implementation of [IStore\<T\>](<xref:Chaos.Storage.Abstractions.IStore`1>).

 > [!NOTE]